Economy of Ethiopia: Road

 As of 2016, there are 113066 km all-weather roads.

 Air

-Ethiopian Airlines, is Africa's largest and most profitable airline.
-It serves 132 destinations and has a fleet size of 141 aircraft.
+Ethiopian Airlines is Africa's largest and most profitable airline.
+It serves 132 destinations with a fleet of 141 aircraft.

 Rail

 The Ethiopian railway network has been rapidly expanding.
 In 2015, the first light rail in Africa was opening in Addis Ababa.
 In 2017, the electric Addis Ababa-Djibouti railway began operations.
 Presently, two other electric railways are under construction: Awash-Woldiya and Woldiya-Mekelle.

 Telecommunications and technology

-Telecommunications are provided by a state-owned monopoly, Ethio Telecom, formerly the Ethiopian Telecommunications Corporation.
+Telecommunications were historically provided by a state-owned monopoly, Ethio Telecom, formerly the Ethiopian Telecommunications Corporation.
+However, on October, 2022, Safaricom Telecommunications Ethiopia launched its telecommunications services, becoming the first private operator in the country.

 In 2020, ministers set out a national transformation strategy called Digital Ethiopia 2025.
 Its aim is to prepare the country for the development of an economy based on digital technology.

 Tourism

-Aside from wholesale and retail trade, transportation, and communications, the services sector consists almost entirely of tourism.
-Developed in the 1960s, tourism declined greatly during the later 1970s and the 1980s under the military government.
-Recovery began in the 1990s, but growth has been constrained by the lack of suitable hotels and other infrastructure, despite a boom in construction of small and medium-sized hotels and restaurants, and by the impact of drought, the 1998–2000 war with Eritrea, and the specter of terrorism.
+The services sector consists almost entirely of tourism, with additional economic opportunity in wholesale and retail trade, transportation, and communications.
+Developed in the 1960s, tourism declined greatly during the late 1970s and the 1980s under the military government.
+Recovery began in the 1990s, but growth has been constrained by the lack of suitable hotels and other infrastructure, the impact of drought, the 1998–2000 war with Eritrea, and the specter of terrorism.
 In 2002 more than 156,000 tourists entered the country, many of them Ethiopians visiting from abroad, spending more than US$77 million.
 In 2008, the number of tourists entering the country had increased to 330,000.
 A decade later, in 2019, Ethiopia registered a record of 812,000 tourists visiting the country, bringing a revenue of $3.55 bn (4.2 percent of the gross national product).
+In 2015, Ethiopia was ranked the "World's Best Tourist Destination" by the European Council on Tourism and Trade.